-It can be a tragic and perhaps fatal mistake, which could damage your reputation as a writer for a very long time.
+It can be a tragic and perhaps fatal mistake.
+It could damage your reputation as a writer for a very long time.

-Publishing an ebook on Kindle or Draft2Digital Smashwords, or a Print On Demand paperback with Createspace or Lulu takes literally minutes to complete and anyone with an ounce of computer know-how can do it.
+Publishing an ebook on Kindle or Draft2Digital, Smashwords, or a print on demand paperback with Blurb or Lulu takes literally minutes to complete and anyone with an ounce of computer know-how can do it.

 But don’t fall into the trap.

 If you haven’t had your manuscript read by someone else, do not rush to publish.